 Bicycling is a fast, efficient, and healthy mobility option, which also reduces a neighborhood’s air pollution and traffic congestion.
 Have fun, get fit, start out your day energized, and do your part for the environment – what a deal!

 In 2013, the League of American Bicyclists certified Eugene and Springfield as a Gold Level Bicycle Friendly Community.
-Regardless of where you live, Eugene has bike lanes, bike boulevards, and a great off-street trail network to get you where you need to go including:
+Eugene also ranked #3 in the nation in the 2019 PlacesForBikes City Ratings.
+Regardless of where you live, Eugene has bike lanes, neighborhood greenways, and a great shared-use path network to get you where you need to go including:

 - 46 miles of shared-use paths